-I was born in France and spent my childhood living in Pakistan, India, Thailand and other parts of South-East Asia, where I attended American International Schools.
-My first exposure to the art and craft of clay occurred as a boy living in New Delhi when village Sikh potters visited my school to demonstrate their throwing techniques using hand powered wooden wheels that rested on the ground.
-The technical virtuosity and creative spirit of these potters had a profound impression on my future path.
-I enrolled in my first ceramics class in high school with Franz Nicolay and never stopped working in clay.
-My current work represents my involvement in wood-fired ceramics that began as a student at the Kyoto City University of Art Graduate School.
-Both functional and sculptural, echoing the interaction between nature and everyday life, much of my work concentrates on anagama wood-fired natural ash glazed ceramics made and fired at my studio and kiln in Elkins, New Hampshire.
-I prepare my own clays and glazes with natural materials containing the subtle hues of nature itself.
-My firings take several days to achieve desired effects.
-The firing process directly influences the patina and character of the work, creating a rather rough and organic surface quality.
-Exploring the expressive possibilities of wood-fires porcelain and stoneware provides for unlimited opportunities to communicate subtle and nuanced ideas.
+My first exposure to pottery occurred as a young boy living in New Delhi when local potters visited my school to demonstrate their throwing techniques using hand powered wooden wheels that rested on the ground.
+Seemingly effortless, they made kalshi, globular water jars, out of an iron red earthen clay.
+The technical virtuosity and creative spirit of these potters stayed with me and had a profound impression on my future path.
+In high school, I enrolled in my first ceramics class and never stopped working in clay.
+My current work represents my involvement in raku and wood-fired ceramics that began as a student in Kyoto, Japan.
+Both functional and sculptural, my work’s primary focus is on anagama wood-fired natural ash glazed ceramics made and fired at my studio and kiln in Elkins, New Hampshire.
+I prepare my own clays and glazes with (sometimes local) materials containing the subtle hues of nature itself.
+My firings often take several days to achieve desired effects.
+The firing process directly influences the patina and character of the work, creating an earthy organic surface quality with the varied ash deposits and coloration.
+Exploring the expressive possibilities in porcelain and stoneware provides for unlimited opportunities to communicate subtle and nuanced ideas.

 The Beatrice Wood Center for the Arts is Open to the Public